Nucleomics-VIB/ngs-tools/README2.md

 ### **gepard_plot.sh**

 The bash script **[gepard_plot.sh](gepard_plot.sh)** creates a xy-plot from two related assemblies.
-The Java GUI tools do the same but this script is applicable to multiple inputs in batch.
+The Java GUI tools does the same but this script is applicable to multiple inputs in batch.
+The original tool can be found at https://github.com/univieCUBE/gepard.
 ```bash
 # Usage: gepard_plot.sh -x <reference assembly> -y <draft assembly> -p <path to gepard.jar and matrices>
 # script version 1.1, 2017_09_05